Skip to main content

 Los Angeles stretches forty-four miles north to south and twenty-nine miles east to west.
 It is home to more than 46,000 unhoused people—many without access to clean water, toilets, or even shoes.
 The “fortunate” ones live in tents.
 Others sleep behind dumpsters, on bus benches, in subway stations, or on soiled mattresses in the street.
 They dig through trash cans for food and drink, some barely clothed, some barefoot.
 Calling this a “public health hazard” feels like a cruel understatement.
 It is inhumane.

-The situation is so dire that the city has been under a State of Emergency on housing and homelessness.
+The situation is so dire that the city has been under a state of emergency on housing and homelessness.

 If there are funds to help newcomers, shouldn’t those funds first go to the tens of thousands living in inhumane conditions right here?